acunniffe/api-ingestion/integrations/ruby-rack/README.md

 # Using Optic with Rails

 Rails projects or those built on top of Rack are easy to connect to Optic using our custom middleware.
-In this tutorial we'll show you how to connect the Optic Documenting Middleware to your Rack API so that your integration tests document your code as they execute.

 ## Installation